Assistant Professor

 Social Networks

-His research has been published in the American Journal of Sociology and the American Sociological Review.
+His research has been published in top management and sociology journals, including the American Sociological Review, American Journal of Sociology, Organization Science, Management Science, and the Academy of Management Review.
 His book, Judge Thy Neighbor: Denunciations in the Spanish Inquisition, Romanov Russia, and Nazi Germany, was published by Columbia University Press.